 “The focus of this post will be on explaining the fundamentals of techniques used in this presentation.“

-When looking at a Flat 2D Animation running on the screen then always look into the objects that are in motion.
-The Animation Pane is clearly explaining that which objects in this presentation has the animation effects like Left Leg, Right Leg, Cloths, Body, Face, Left Ear, Right Ear, Hair, Third Eye, Left Arm, Right Arm, Right Eye Cover, Left Ear, and Left Eye Cover.
+When looking at a Flat 2D Animation running on the screen then always look at the objects that are in motion.
+The Animation Pane is clearly explaining that which objects in this presentation have the animation effects Left Leg, Right Leg, Clothes, Body, Face, Left Ear, Right Ear, Hair, Third Eye, Left Arm, Right Arm, Right Eye Cover, Left Ear, and Left Eye Cover.

 Also, note that almost the same animations have been applied to the rest of the shape layers.
 So, I will explain the Left Leg animations alone and then you can use Animation Painter to replicate the same effects on the rest of the layers.

 The point is: during the graphics design of a character or a scene, you should always draw those objects separately which will be in motion during the slideshow.
 So, all the parts of the monkey which are in motion have been drawn and grouped in separate shape layers as shown in Selection Pane.

 Understanding the Monkey Animation Effects

 - We applied 4 animations on the Left Leg and take a look at the first animation having a Yellow Star with Yellow Bar in the timeline further divided into 3 parts, indicating that the SPIN Emphasis effect has been used with 3 Repeats.
 Double-clicking an effect in the Animation Pane will bring up the Effect Options Properties window and from here you can see further options applied to the same effect.